601: Exploring the Intersections of Language, Community, and Power in This Year’s Writer as Witness Text

 Session Description:

-Share, discuss, and create ways to engage this year’s Writer as Witness text in your class.
-We’ll highlight many of the ideas Bailey brings up, including how religion, race, and gender intersect to create very different realities for particular groups of people.
+Share, discuss, and create ways to engage this year’s Writer as Witness text—Cultish: The Language of Fanaticism by Amanda Montell—in your class.
+We’ll highlight many of the ideas Montell presents, including, but not limited to, the ways cult and “cultish” leaders use language as the primary tool of control to build community and to maintain power by creating realities for their followers.
 Participants will collaborate on class activity development and learn from faculty across academic contexts.

 Leave a Reply